 Applications for ethics approval are completed online in ResearchMaster.
 Many staff and students have access to ResearchMaster automatically, but if you don’t, complete the application form available in the sidebar and email it to the Research Office ethics team.

 When you begin your online application you will be asked to select the form for the committee you are applying to.
-Victoria University of Wellington has one central Human Ethics Committee and three subcommittees.
-If your research falls within the School of Psychology or the School of Information Management, apply to the relevant school’s subcommittee.
+Victoria University of Wellington has one central Human Ethics Committee and two subcommittees.
+If your research falls within the School of Psychology, apply to the Psychology subcommittee.
 If your research falls within the Faculty of Law or the Victoria Business School, apply to the Pipitea subcommittee.

 If your research includes areas of ethical risk, it will be reviewed as a Category A application and discussed at a face-to-face meeting of the committee.
 You should submit a Category A application in time for the deadline for the committee's monthly meeting.
 If your research is low risk, it can proceed as a Category B application, and will be reviewed between meetings.
 You can submit a Category B application at any point in the month.

 You will complete a self-assessment form when you begin your online application to determine if your research is Category A or B, although the committee will make a final assessment of the risk of the project.

 You must have confirmation of approval before you begin any formal research procedures, such as recruitment or data collection.
 The HEC does not award retrospective approval.
 Make sure you leave plenty of time to complete ethics requirements before the start of your research project.

 Timeframes vary depending on committee workload.
 If your application is reviewed at a meeting (Category A), you should receive comments from the committee within five working days after the meeting.
 For Category B applications, comments will be provided to you within about three weeks of submission.
 Particularly busy times of year include the start of the first trimester (March to May) and the end of the year (November and December).